masonmn03/WeatherApp/README.md

 3. View the temperature, humidity, and wind speed.

 ## Future Improvements
-- Add weather icons and descriptions.
+- Add weather icons and more descriptions.
 - Display a 5-day weather forecast.
-- Implement geolocation to get weather based on the user's location.
 - Improve UI with additional styling and animations.

-## License
-This project is open-source and available under the [MIT License](LICENSE).
+- Add error-handling to smoothly take in invalid inputs.